-- (h) No loss may be recognized on the exchange of any pool of debt obligations for another pool of debt obligations having substantially the same effective interest rates and maturities.411 - (i) For properties placed in service after 1989, depletion (other than depletion claimed by certain independent oil and gas producers and royalty owners) must be calculated using the cost method, rather than the percentage method.412 - (j) In certain cases, the basis of assets of a corporation that has undergone an ownership change must be reduced to their fair market values.
-413 - 3.
-Allowance of Credit.
+- 3. Allowance of Credit.
 If a corporation is subject to alternative minimum tax in any year, the amount of tax exceeding the taxpayer's regular tax liability is allowed as a credit in any subsequent taxable year to the extent the taxpayer's regular tax liability exceeds its tentative minimum tax in such subsequent year.
-414 - I. Stock as Compensation.
+507 - I. Stock as Compensation.
 Section 83 of the Code generally governs the timing and characterization of income when stock is transferred to a service provider in connection with the performance of services.
-Under Section 83(a), if an interest in property is transferred to any person, by reason of the performance of services, the service provider recognizes compensation income at the time the property becomes substantially vested.
-Once property
+Under Section 83(a), if an interest in property is transferred to any person, by reason of the performance of services, the service provider for recognizes compensation income at the time the property becomes substantially vested.
+Once property has been transferred and becomes substantially vested, the employee (or independent contractor) includes in gross income the excess of the fair market value of the property (determined without regard to any lapse restriction) at the time that the property becomes substantially vested, over the amount (if any) paid for such property.
+The amount is includible in gross income for the tax year in which the property becomes substantially vested.
+Property is substantially vested when it is either transferable by the service provider or not subject to a substantial risk of forfeiture.

-408I.R.C. § 56(g)(4)(D)(iii).
+506I.R.C. § 56(g)(4)(G).